hughpyle/ASR33/README.md

 #### Personal note

-As a teenager in the early 1980s, I was lucky to attend a high-school having a Teletype connected to the [PR1ME](https://en.wikipedia.org/wiki/Prime_Computer) cluster at the University of Surrey.
+In the early 1980s, I was lucky to attend a high-school having a Teletype connected to the [PR1ME](https://en.wikipedia.org/wiki/Prime_Computer) cluster at the University of Surrey.
 As SCH008, this was my early gateway to the world of networked computers.
 It's amazingly fun to revisit some of those experiences.

+I'm indebted to Wayne Durkee for bringing this machine back to life; Dave Tumey for recreated parts; and to many other Greenkeys list members for their inspiration and vast expertise.